srirangav/qlZipInfo/README.txt

 qlZipInfo is a QuickLook generator for Zip and Jar files.  qlZipInfo relies on Minizip 1.2 (https://github.com/nmoinvaz/minizip/tree/1.2).

-Information for each file in a zip file is displayed in the following format:
+Information for each file in a zip file is displayed in the following
+format:

-    Filename | Size (Compression ratio) Compression Method | Date Modified
+    Filename | Size (Compression ratio) Method | Date Modified

 If a file is encrypted a * is displayed after the filename.